to-nexus/cross-sdk-js/.github/pr_template_release.md

 - [ ] **Appkit Team QA**

   - [ ] The AppKit team has tested the release for compatibility and functionality.
-  - [ ] The release is backwards compatible with Web3Modal.
+  - [ ] The release is backwards compatible with Appkit.
   - [ ] Any reported issues or bugs have been addressed or documented.

 - [ ] **React Native Team QA**